Kos-hub/Physics-Based-Animation/README.md

 # Physics-Based-Animation
 These are various courseworks I done for my Physics-Based Animation module.
+You will need glew32.dll and glfw3.dll to run the code.

 ## 01_particle_animation
 Animating spheres by making them bounce on a floor.